 17.1.5.
 A multi-tier architecture that prevents direct access to data stores from the internet.

 17.1.7.
-Two-factor authentication for remote access shall be implemented as defined in the access control policy.
+Two-factor authentication for remote access shall be implemented as defined in the Access Control Policy (refer to policy #8).

 17.2.
 Firewalls, routers, and access control lists, or equivalent access controls, shall be used to regulate network traffic for connections to/from the Internet or other external networks, as follows:

 17.2.1.
 Configuration standards shall be established and implemented.